moltenform/scite-files/files/api_files.md

 * In Windows, move the .properties file into the directory that contains SciTE.exe

 * In Linux, move the .properties file into the directory that contains SciTEGlobal.properties.
-This is typically either /usr/bin/scite or /usr/local/bin/scite.
+This is typically either /usr/bin/scite or /usr/local/bin/scite

+* By default, SciTEGlobal.properties includes the line `import *`, and so the new .properties file will be included

 <a name="how_to_install_api"></a>
 ### How to install an api file and enable calltips